 A lot of people assume that Ackee is a vegetable, due to the way it’s often cooked into dishes, but it’s actually a fruit!
 It’s native to West Africa, and many Caribbean islands.
 It’s most famously paired with salt-fish which can be eaten for breakfast or dinner.
 (We love a big hearty breakfast to start the day) To turn it into a whole meal, add some dumplings, boiled plantain and rice!

 Let me start off by saying that the smell of Durian is potent.
 I was surprised to learn on my trip to Singapore that it’s banned on public transport and some taxis don’t even allow you to bring it in with you!
-Despite the strong smell, it’s delicious and is used to flavour soooo many treats as well as being cooked into dishes.
+Despite the strong smell, it’s delicious and is used to flavour so many treats as well as being cooked into dishes.
 Travel to South East Asia and you’ll find Durian flavoured ice cream, chips, biscuits and sometimes even served alongside rice in a cute restaurant.
 They are so large in size that you could attempt to make all 4 with one fruit at home.
 Why not give it a try?

 What are your favourite fruits to cook with?
 And yes, saying berries to create jam is cheating.